 We also offer spaces for staff to discuss practices and concepts relating to the delivery of teaching and learning.
 Our Academic Development and Enhancement Team facilitates a number of Teaching and Learning fora for the sharing of ideas and best practice.
 Our School Directors of Teaching and Learning Lunches, Programme Director Community of Practice, and work with Programme Teams provide spaces for participant-led discussions about key topics of interest.

-We recently welcomed Dr Alison Grieg, Director of Education for Sustainability at Anglia Ruskin University, to lead a guided discussion about education for sustainable development at our National Teaching Fellow/Principal Fellow Community of Practice.
-This event has been a catalyst for wider discussions as the Fellows disseminate the ideas amongst their colleagues.
+At the start of our ESD journey we invited Dr Alison Grief, Director of Education and for Sustainability at Anglia Ruskin University, to lead a guided discussion about education for sustainable development at our National Teaching Fellow/Principal Fellow Community of Practice.
+This event has been a catalyst for wider discussions as the Fellows disseminated the ideas amongst their colleagues.

 Environmental research is centre-stage at the University of Reading.
 Two-hundred academics and hundreds of postdoctoral researchers and PhD students come together within our Environment research theme to explore, understand, and address the challenges of environmental changes, both natural and those shaped by humans.

 We are working to maximise the opportunities for collaboration between our students, staff and community partners to apply insightful and innovative research across our campuses and in our local area to meet the challenges that our world is facing.